yifei99/SAL-Cryptopulse/README.md

 pip install -e .

 ## 🎯 Usage
-After installation, you can run predictions directly using the package's command line interface if you had installed the  package directly from GitHub with `pip :
+After installation, you can run model directly using the package's command line interface if you had installed the  package directly from GitHub with `pip :

 For a single run:
 cryptopulse --data <crypto-ticker-symbol> --train-epochs 10 --batch-size 32